alexminnaar/alexminnaar.github.io/_posts/2018-07-14-simple-computational-graph-engine.md

     print("Epoch: {}, Loss: {:.3f}".format(i + 1, loss / steps_per_epoch))
 ```

 The weights, biases, inputs, and cost-functions are all implemented as nodes in a computational graph as was described in this blog post.
 The particular optimization algorithm used here is stochastic gradient descent where at each iteration a minibatch of training examples are sampled from the training data set and a forward and backward pass are made through the network (```graph.compute_gradients()```) which computes the gradients for each node.
-Then the ```sgd.update(trainables)``` function actually updates the weights based on e gradients.
+Then the ```sgd.update(trainables)``` function actually updates the weights based on the gradients.

 Thank you for reading and you can check out the full computational graph implementation [on github](https://github.com/alexminnaar/cgraph).